 We have subscribed to so many different learning channels that have helped.
 These YouTube channels have been so helpful.
-It’s something we can use any time and we often use them on the go running errands or when we are waiting.
+It’s something we can use any time and we often use them on the go running errands or while we are waiting at an appointment.

 - Spangler Science Club (STEM Lab and STEM Deluxe)